 The tactile nature of cloth, its texture, richness and malleability are what have drawn me to this medium.
 Fabric has a history almost as old as humankind; from birth to death we wrap ourselves in cloth.
 It brings us comfort and protection.
 It defines our individual identities.

 Quilts hold a particular fascination for me.
 During a time when creative women were restricted from becoming artists, quilts became an acceptable means of expression; works of art imbedded in an object of utility.
 The cloth I layer and stitch is freed from utility.
 My cloth becomes a statement about the role of women, about the world around us and our vital place in it.

 Lyric Montgomery Kinard is an award winning artist with a passion for sparking the creativity that she knows each of her students posses.
 With playful support and gentle encouragement she will take you through your first steps on a new path, seeing the world through the eyes of an artist.
 As an artist, author, and educator she transforms cloth into art in her studio and timid spirits into confident creatives in the classroom.

 Lyric was recognized for her talents as the 2011 International Association of Professional Quilters Teacher of the Year and is the author of the book Art + Quilt: design principles and creativity exercises.
-She has written extensively for Quilting Arts Magazine, appeared on Quilting Arts TV, and has two DVD Workshops, Surface Design Sampler Platter, and Bead It Like You Mean It.
-She has studied with many well known textile artists around the country and continues to expand her skills in the area of surface design.
-She has a BA in English Literature from the University of Utah and has also formally studied music and architecture.
+She has written extensively for Quilting Arts Magazine, appeared on Quilting Arts TV, and The Quilt Show.
+In her past life she was a musician, earned a BA in English Literature from the University of Utah and has also formally studied architecture.
 She currently lives in Cary, North Carolina with her husband and some of their five children.